Morgan Freeman: Business ventures

 In 1997, Freeman and business partner Lori McCreary founded Revelations Entertainment, a film production company.
 They also founded ClickStar in 2006, a film download company, with investment from Intel Corporation.
 ClickStar ceased operations in 2008.
 Freeman owns and operates Ground Zero, a blues club in Clarksdale, Mississippi; he is the former co-owner of Madidi, a fine dining restaurant in the same city.
+Clarksdale has a rich history in blues lore.
+The Ground Zero club is located near the crossroads of Highway 49 and Highway 61, which is where the blues legend Robert Johnson is said to have sold his soul to the devil in exchange for musical talent.
+It is also the setting of Ryan Coogler's 2025 film "Sinners."

+Music

+Morgan Freeman's Symphonic Blues Experience released their first album in 2026 with guest appearances by Keb’ Mo’, Shemekia Copeland, Anthony "Big A" Sherrod, the Chineke!
+Orchestra, Lady Adrena and others.
+The first single from the album, "Death Letter Blues," featured Grammy-winner Taj Mahal.